 Are You A Survivor?

-To give you a little background it was designated by United States Congress and inspired by Senator Harry Reid in 1999.
-It’s a time for friends and family of those who have lost loved ones to suicide to join together for healing and support.
+As other countries began to observe the day it has been renamed International Suicide Survivors Day.
+It’s designed for friends and family of those who have lost loved ones to suicide to join together for healing and support.
 Every year the American Foundation for Suicide Prevention sponsors programs across the world for survivors.
 Today I celebrate my journey as a survivor.

 It was my journey through grief that led to my transformation.
 It’s the reason I left my career as a systems analyst for over 20 years to coach, teach and inspire others.

 I have a message of hope and I want to share it with the world and with you.
 So what’s my message?
 It’s that you can learn to live and love life after loss.
 In fact you can learn to live a life of excellence.
 I did, so why can’t you?
 It’s not reserved for only a few.
 You deserve it as well.
 Too many people believe that after a tragedy or especially loss by suicide that your life is over.
 It’s not true.
 I learned this through processing my grief.
 I realized that there was a divine source that wanted me to live and thrive and not just be a shadow of who I was meant to be.